 With spectacular open-water views of Clarks Cove, outer New Bedford Harbor, and Buzzards Bay, the bike paths in New Bedford’s South End (marked in red and orange on this map) are some of the most scenic and accessible public pathways in the region.
-Together, the paths along the New Bedford Harbor Walk, Saulnier Memorial Bike Trail, Fort Taber Park, and the new Cove Walk extend for nearly five miles – but you can enjoy each path on its own.
+It’s all part of The Blue Lane, a network of pathways that connects neighborhoods along the New Bedford waterfront.

 The Phoenix Bike Trail’s 4.5 miles of paved path through Fairhaven’s forests, salt marshes, and neighborhoods is a safe and beautiful place for local bicyclists, runners, and walkers.
 It links seamlessly with the Mattapoisett Rail Trail for another mile, giving you over five miles of flat, easy pathways to explore.